Anita Madhava, MA Therapist

 I also enjoy writing, listening to music, spending time in nature, or streaming shows when I need to recharge.
 I’m currently teaching myself to play the tongue drum, which has become a grounding and calming practice for me.

-I am working under the clinical supervision of Candice Arnold, LPC, LSATP.
+Anita provides therapy under the clinical supervision of Candice Arnold, LPC, LSATP.